by Collyn Rivers

 Wikicamps Australia – yet another of the top 10 Australian RV apps.

 Wikicamps Australia (in 2020) provides you with a wealth of information.
-It covers over 9000 campgrounds and 2500 caravan parks.
+It covers over 9000 campgrounds and 2500 caravans.
 Moreover, it includes public dump points and various points of interest.
 Furthermore, it includes extensive lists of features and prices.

 This app’s strength is its community-driven database.
 It provides up-to-date user reviews and photos of most sites.
 One warning, however.
 Reviewers can be unforgiving and price-sensitive.
 Ensure you take this into account if using.